-- 21. On race days ambulance personnel must: - Be compliant with paragraphs 5 to 8 inclusive and local SO - Ensure that ambulances are available for immediate use from at least 15 minutes before the start of the first race or time of any stalls test until released by the SRMO unless transferring an injured rider to hospital - Only use ambulances to transport ambulance crew, (S)RMOs, injured Riders and RMOs treating injured Riders - Be fully familiar with the driving routes to local hospitals and trauma centres - Be qualified and insured to drive an ambulance on a public highway under emergency response driving conditions
+- 21. On race days ambulance personnel must: - Be compliant with paragraphs 5 to 8 inclusive and local SO

+- Ensure that ambulances are available for immediate use from at least 15 minutes before the start of the first race or the time of any stalls test until released by the SRMO unless transferring an injured rider to hospital - Be positioned as per the SO with engines running during racing. - Only use ambulances to transport ambulance crew, (S)RMOs, and injured Riders - Be fully familiar with the driving routes to local hospitals and trauma centres - Be qualified and insured to drive an ambulance on a public highway under emergency response driving conditions

-Duties of Physiotherapist
+Duties of Physiotherapist (Licensed Racecourses only)